Academic Health Department Consortium (AHD)

 About the Academic Health Department Consortium

-MDPH and the eight academic partners agreed on a temporary mission statement that will be revisited after 12 months of development:
+MDPH and the eight academic partners agreed on a mission statement:

 The Massachusetts Department of Public Health and the participating schools and programs of public health will collaborate to strengthen the relationships between practice and academia through workforce development, professional support, field placement, and interorganizational systems communication.